-- Account Name.
-Enter the user's account name in the text box. - Account E-mail.
-Enter the user's E-mail account in the text box. - Login Name.
+- Name.
+Enter the user's account name in the text box. - E-mail.
+Enter the user's E-mail address in the text box. - Login Name.
 Enter the name with which the user logs into the system. - Password.
 Enter a password for this user into the text box. - Confirm Password.
 Re-enter password to verify correct spelling.

-Add.
+Save.
 Click this button to save your changes.